Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 At home: Finished all server command implementations: starting the game, changing gamemode, changing chooser, printing game status, and exiting, along with a help message for confused users.
 Implemented the initial client structure and tested to make sure that clients could connect to the server successfully.
 Client-server infrastructure is up and running, ready to implement hangman once the game is ready.
 Created a new struct for the game info so as not to pass multiple arguments every time.
 Planned client behavior for tomorrow.
 90min.

 ### 2024-01-08
+In class: support for guessing words from the client.
+Started brainstorming chat server.
+Helped Charlie with the implementation of the struct game_info* functions in hangman.h.
 At home: Added support for client commands 'help', 'quit', and 'guess'.
 Guess is waiting on the hangman game implementation but the server-client interaction works.
 Have to discuss how guessing and game setup will work in hangman.
 25min.

 ## Charlie